octobanana/nyble/README.md

 __nyble__ is a take on the classic snake game, designed for the terminal using a text-based user interface (TUI).

 ### Getting Started
 Currently, when the game starts it drops you into playground mode.
-The game is started and paused with the `<space>` key.
+The game is started and paused with the `<space>` key and restarted with the `r` key.
 The snake has two control types, 2-key and 4-key.
 Using 2-key moves the snake either left or right relative to the current moving direction of the snakes head.
 2-key is bound to the `, .` keys.
 Using 4-key moves the snake in the direction of the key, if the move is possible.
 4-key is bound to the `<up> <down> <left> <right>`, `w a s d`, and `h j k l` keys.
 Quit the game by pressing `<ctrl> c`.

 To make handling the snake easier, the playing grid is checkered, and the border contains guides for both the head of the snake and the egg.